Website Search

 Advanced Configuration

 In addition to the above configuration, you may also pass Algolia specific parameters when executing a search.
 For example, you may want to limit results to a particular facet or set of tags.
 To specify parameters, add the params key to your algolia yaml and provide params.
-For information about about available parameters, see Algolia’s Search API Parameters.
+For information about available parameters, see Algolia’s Search API Parameters.

 For example: